colab-coop/bylaws/ARTICLE-3.markdown

 Groups (see below) necessary for decisions beyond the scope of day-to-day operations.
 The Org Area's responsibilities and authority shall be agreed upon by consensus of the membership.
-The Org Area's Lead position shall be a Member-Owner, and shall be agreed upon by consensus of the membership.
+The Org Area's Lead position shall be filled by an Invested Member or a Working Member, and shall be agreed upon by the Board.

 A document specifying the intent, responsibilities, areas of decision making, and Org Area Lead shall be created for each Org Area.